Nighttime Stereo Depth Estimation using Joint Translation-Stereo Learning: Light Effects and Uninformative Regions: Experiments

 \subsection{Results on Real Night Data}

-We test our model on real night data.
-For this, we select the Oxford RobotCar \cite{maddern20171} dataset.
-It provides a large amount of stereo data captured in daytime and diverse nighttime conditions, and also provides their raw sparse (LIDAR-based) disparity ground-truth maps.
-However, given the various limitations of LIDAR (erroneous for transparent, independently moving objects), this ground-truth is not suitable for training, until manually processed (as done in \cite{menze2015object}).
-Therefore, in the pre-training stage, for training $f_D$, we start with the KITTI \cite{menze2015object} daytime dataset that provides 200 stereo pairs with their processed disparity ground-truth maps.
-We then generalize it on the Oxford daytime dataset using the zoom-and-learn trick proposed in \cite{pang2018zoom}.
-This simple trick leads to finer and more accurate predictions on the Oxford daytime data.
-The main training stage then follows the process mentioned in Sec.~\ref{section_our_method}.
-For this, we take 9000 daytime and 8600 nighttime pairs for training, and additional 1000 nighttime pairs for validation\footnote{Our evaluation on the Oxford dataset, whether during validation or testing, is based on the assumption that the raw ground-truth is “mostly” correct, i.e. it is accurate for most of the points in the scene (especially for static objects such as buildings, roads, etc.)}.
-We also ensure that the night pairs cover a variety of nighttime conditions such as poorly-lit to well-lit, flares, low-to-high glow and glare.
-The main training stage runs for 40 epochs and takes $\sim$60 hours.
-We then test our optimized model on 250 additional nighttime pairs, 125 from poorly-lit scenes (referred as Oxford(P-L)), and the other 125 from well-lit scenes (referred as Oxford(W-L)).
+We test our model on real night data: the Oxford dataset \cite{maddern20171}, which provides a large amount of stereo data captured in daytime and nighttime conditions, and also provides their raw (LIDAR-based) sparse disparity maps.
+However, given the various limitations of LIDAR, these disparity maps are not suitable for training, until manually processed (as done in \cite{menze2015object}).
+Therefore, for pre-training $S_d$, we start with the KITTI \cite{menze2015object} day dataset that provides 200 day stereo pairs with their processed disparity ground-truth maps.
+We then finetune it on the Oxford day stereo data using the zoom-and-learn trick \cite{pang2018zoom} that provides finer and more accurate disparity maps for the Oxford day data.
+We take 9,000 day and 8,600 night pairs for training, and additional 1,000 night pairs for validation.
+We also ensure that the night pairs are diverse and consist of poorly-lit to well-lit conditions, flares, low-to-high glow/glare, etc. For testing, we use 250 additional night pairs, 125 from poorly-lit scenes (referred as Oxford (P-L)), and the other 125 from well-lit scenes (referred as Oxford (W-L))\footnote{Our evaluation on the Oxford dataset is based on the assumption that the raw depth maps are “mostly” correct, i.e. they are accurate for most of the points in the scene (like for static objects such as buildings, roads, etc.)}.